redox-os/book/src/introduction/how_redox_compares_to_other_operating_systems.md

 This is an generalization of "Everything is a file", largely inspired by Plan 9.
 In Redox, "resources" (will be explained later) can be both socket-like and file-like, making them fast enough for using them for virtually everything.

 This way we get a more unified system API.
-We will explain this later, in [URLs, schemes, and resources](./design/urls_schemes_resources.html)
+We will explain this later, in [URLs, schemes, and resources].

 The kernel
 ----------

 Redox's kernel is a microkernel.
 The architecture is largely inspired by MINIX.

-In contrast to Linux or BSD, Redox has only 16,000 lines of kernel code, a number that is often decreasing.
-Most services are provided in userspace
+ n contrast to Linux or BSD, Redox has only 16,000 lines of kernel code, a number that is often decreasing.
+Most services are provided in user space

 Having vastly smaller amounts of code in the kernel makes it easier to find and fix bugs/security issues more efficiently.
 Andrew Tanenbaum (author of MINIX) stated that for every 1,000 lines of properly written code, there is a bug.
 This means that for a monolithic kernel which could average over 15,000,000 lines of code, there could be at least 15,000 bugs.
 A micro kernel which usually averages 15,000 lines of code would mean that at least 15 bugs exist.